panitda/project/README.md

 library(lme4)

-# define the data folder
+### Define the data folder
 data_folder = '~/OneDrive/Studium/Master FS 2022/Programming in R/Homework/Final Project/Data/'

-# define lists of files
+### Define lists of files
 list_files = paste(data_folder, list.files(path=data_folder), sep="")

-# apply the read_delim function to each element in the list
+### Apply the read_delim function to each element in the list
 data_list = lapply(list_files, function(x) read_delim(x, delim='\t'))

-# loop through all the participants to add the participant number as a column as well as the name of the file, since we have no other way to know in which conditions the participants were in
+### Loop through all the participants to add the participant number as a column as well as the name of the file, since we have no other way to know in which conditions the participants were in
 data = NULL
 participant = 0